santylaborde/Full-Stack/Part 2/2.0 Lecture/04 JSON Server/README.md

 - Extracting Communication with the Backend into a Separate Module

 In the spirit of the single responsibility principle, we deem it wise to extract this communication into its own module.

+- Error catching

+The application should be able to handle these types of error situations gracefully.
+The more common way of adding a handler for rejected promises is to use the catch method.